nk-clara/nk-clara.github.io/index.md

 ## Projects

-### Diffraction Synthesizer: A Sonification of Fraunhofer Diffraction
+{% link diffraction.md %} Diffraction Synthesizer: A Sonification of Fraunhofer Diffraction ...

-...
+## About
+{% link about.md %}